Yueyu320/La-Quinta-is-Spanish-for-next-to-Denny-s/README.md

 ## Background

 This observation is a joke made famous by the late comedian Mitch Hedberg.
 Several years ago, John Reiser on his [blog](http://njgeo.org/2014/01/30/mitch-hedberg-and-gis/) detailed an approach to assess how true this joke actually is by scraping location data for all US locations of La Quinta and Denny's.
-Your goal for this homework will be to recreate this analysis within R and expand on both the data collection and analysis.
+Your goal will be to recreate this analysis within R and expand on both the data collection and analysis.

 <br/>